 The Salish Sea Emerging Stewards (SSES) Program was piloted in 2016 with a goal to inspire the next generation of conservation leaders in the Salish Sea.
 Since its inaugural year, SSES has had significant success engaging First Nation Youth across coastal BC.
 The program collaborates with an extensive network of Salish Sea experts who help deliver the program.
 This includes First Nations Knowledge Holders, Cultural Experts, scientists, and environmental educators to create a program that blends academic science with Traditional Knowledge using hands-on and place-based learning.

 Raincoast Conservation Foundation is a charitable environmental NGO dedicated to protecting the lands, waters, and wildlife of coastal BC.
-Our success stems from strong academic, government and community partnerships that include First Nation Knowledge Holders, other NGOs, and passionate citizens.
 Led by a team of conservationists and scientists, Raincoast’s projects are rooted in research, and informed by community and cultural engagement, reflecting our organizational mandate: “Investigate.
 Inform.
 Inspire”.
 We call this unique approach informed advocacy.